 East vs West

 When looking at a boba vs bubble tea map, there’s even a difference in names between the East and West coasts of the United States.
-On the East Coast, people more often call the beverage "bubble tea".
+On the East Coast, people often call the beverage "bubble tea".
 Meanwhile, on the West Coast, they call it "boba".

 There isn’t an exact reason for the coastal name difference between bubble tea vs boba.
 Some suspect it’s because there are more Tawainese people on the West Coast than on the East Coast.
-The drink, as well as the term boba, originated in Taiwan, hence the popularity.
+The drink, as well as the term boba, originated in Taiwan, hence its popularity.

 However, the coastal split in what to call the beverage is more of a generalisation.
 In reality, many people understand that the two names are interchangeable.
 So, feel free to call it what you want!